meldurson/AllTameable/README.md

 * Can breed Humans added by RRRNPC
 * Can breed different creatures together (mainly useful for humans with male/female variants)
 * Can tame passive creatures such as Deer (or others added my mods such as Horems Wildlife)
+* Can breed Seekers and have Seeker Broods as Offspring

 __Current features that do not work:__
 * Ability to tame Bosses (they have special AI that is not conducive with taming)
 * Ability to tame Birds (also have a special AI)

+__Known Incompatibilities:__
+* Issues with Valheim Plus Invincible Tames (throws an error, not game breaking)
+* Tames entering WardIsLove wards can throw an error (Also not game breaking)

 ## Installation Instructions: